CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

     ![image](./media/image64.png)

-## Exercise 6: Add the Azure AI Search as a knowledge source
+## Task 6: Add the Azure AI Search as a knowledge source

 1. From the **Overview** page of the agent, select **Add knowledge**.